Camille Kostek Goes Pantsless, Spreads Legs In Nothing But A Buccaneers Jersey

 Camille had her long, blond locks in a side part and glamorous curls that cascaded down over her right eye and both shoulders.
 She tilted her head slightly upwards and flashed her pearly whites with a slight smile.

-The Wipeout host and Free Guy actress displayed plenty of support for her boyfriend, Rob “Gronk” Gronkowski.
-She wore his number, 87, and used a red heart while showing her love for him in the caption.
-She also tagged his account on the photo alongside the Buccaneers’ official page, as well as the pages of Rachael Lynsey Rubin, the founder and CEO of Parlr Brand Studio, and makeup artist and hair stylist Kacie Corbelle.
+The Wipeout host and Free Guy actress displayed plenty of support for her boyfriend, Rob "Gronk" Gronkowski.
+She wore 87, his number, and used a red heart while showing her love for him in the caption.
+She also tagged his account on the photo alongside the Buccaneers' official page, founder and CEO of Parlr Brand Studio Rachael Lynsey Rubin, and makeup artist and hairstylist Kacie Corbelle.

 "So pumped for them!!! woohoo!" one person wrote.